kddubey/cappr/README.md

 </details>

 <details>
-<summary>Use an autoregressive LM from the HuggingFace model hub</summary>
+<summary>Use a model from the HuggingFace model hub</summary>

+Specifically, this model must be able to be loaded using `transformers.AutoModelForCausalLM.from_pretrained(model)`.

 Smaller LMs may not work well.
 But there will likely be better ones in the hub soon.